NickKHess/BatchFindAndReplace/README.md

 # batch-ops
-A Python module for completing batch operations on entire folders.
+A module for executing batch file operations in Python.

 ## Installation
 `pip install batch-ops`